leocd91/autoscreenshotpy/README.md

 ## Background
 - [x] Too many webinar / virtual meeting
 - [x] ~~Too lazy to screenshot, move it to docs etc~~.
-- [x] I want to focus to the presentation
+- [x] I just want to focus on the presentation

 Just got a little time to code this (***speedrun!!!***), so if there's any problem just submit the issue.